Rachelslh/Face-blurring/readme.md

 - Built it with Meson and compiled it with Clang v15, enforced usage of C++ v17 to use the filesystem library.
 - This yielded good results overall, slightly better than MTCNN and DeepFace but not as accurate as RetinaFace.
 - The modified code is stored in my local.
 Can share it if requested.
+- Contains the weights of the model, this is not an API

 ## Installation
 To get started, clone the repository and install the required dependencies: